-The MTP3 Event Log table displays these columns for the chosen signaling point:
+The MTP3 Event Log table displays these fields for the chosen signaling point:

-Column Description Poll Interval Poll interval used to collect data for the table.
+GUI Element Description Refresh Forces a refresh of the current web page.
+Click this icon to refresh the current page.
+Pause Pauses the page refresh feature.
+Click Pause to disable the page refresh that would normally occur after the Status Refresh Interval.
+Click Pause again to re-enable the Status Refresh Interval.
+Poll Interval Poll interval used to collect data for the table.
 Last Poll Time the last poll was run.
 This field initially displays the description Polling node.
 After the first polling cycle, the MWTM populates this field with the actual time of the last poll.
 Logged Events Total number of MTP3 events that have been logged for this signaling point.
 Dropped Events Total number of MTP3 events that have been dropped for this signaling point.
 Max Events Maximum number of events that the event history can contain.
-When event history table is full, the oldest entries are deleted as new entries are added.
+When event history table is full, entries are deleted as new entries are added.
 Allowed Events ITP parameter that specifies the absolute maximum for the Max Events field.
-That is, for this node, the Max Events field can range from 0 to the value specified by the Allowed Events field.
+That is, for this max Events field can range from 0 to the value specified by the Allowed Events field.

+GUI Element Description

 Index Event number that the ITP assigns.

 Message Message text for the event.